MySqlBackupNET/MySqlBackup.Net/README.md

 ## Introduction

 MySqlBackup.NET is a tool (DLL) that can backup/restore MySQL database in .NET Programming Language.
 It is an alternative to MySqlDump.

-This tool is develop in C# but able to be used in any .NET Language (i.e. VB.NET, F#, etc).
+This tool is developed in C# but able to be used in any .NET Language (i.e. VB.NET, F#, etc.).

-Another benefits of making this tool is, we don't have to rely on two small programs - MySqlDump.exe and MySql.exe to perform the backup and restore task.
+Another benefit of making this tool is, we don't have to rely on two small programs - MySqlDump.exe and MySql.exe to perform the backup and restore task.
 We will have better control on the output result in .NET way.

 The most common way to backup a MySQL Database is by using MySqlDump and MySQL Workbench.

-MySQL Workbench is good for developers, but, when comes to client or end-user, the recommended way is to get every parameter preset and all they need to know is press the big button "Backup" and everything is done.
-Using MySQL Workbench as a backup tool is not a suitable solution for client or end-user.
+MySQL Workbench is good for developers, but when comes to the client or end-user, the recommended way is to get every parameter preset and all they need to know is press the big button "Backup" and everything is done.
+Using MySQL Workbench as a backup tool is not a suitable solution for the client or end-user.

 On the other hand, MySqlDump.exe cannot be executed directly from the Web Server.
 As most providers forbid that, MySqlBackup will be helpful in building a web-based (ASP.NET) backup tool.

 ## Features